ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avax-chat-dapp/README.md

-# Create a chat dApp using Solidity and ReactJS
+# Create a Chat Dapp Using Solidity and ReactJS

 ## Introduction

 In this tutorial we will build a decentralized chat application on Avalanche's Fuji test-network from scratch.
-The dApp will allow users to connect with other people and chat with them.
+The dapp will allow users to connect with other people and chat with them.
 We will develop our smart contract using Solidity which will be deployed on Avalanche's C-chain.
 We will have a basic, easy-to-use UI developed using ReactJS.
 So, let us begin!